 “Like other platforms, the data we receive from advertisers is used to improve the effectiveness of our advertising services,” a TikTok spokeswoman said in a statement, according to the WSJ.
 “Our terms instruct advertisers not to share certain data with us, and we continuously work with our partners to avoid inadvertent transmission of such data.”

-The White House announced a ban on TikTok from all federal employee devices in January, according to Reuters, and TikTok spokesperson told the Daily Caller News Foundation earlier this month that the U.S. Treasury Department demanded that ByteDance divest from the app.
+The White House announced a ban on TikTok from all federal employee devices in January, according to Reuters, and a TikTok spokesperson told the Daily Caller News Foundation earlier this month that the U.S. Treasury Department demanded that ByteDance divest from the app.
 Feroot Security recently released a report saying TikTok can mine data from and track people who never used the app, according to Fox News.

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact licensing@dailycallernewsfoundation.org